 Toughen your seed before planting

-If the room you have the seed potatoes in for chitting is quite warm, I would advise you to bring the seed outside to a cooler area three to four days before planting.
+If the shed you have the seed potatoes in for chitting is quite warm, I would advise you to bring the seed outside to a cooler area three to four days before planting.

 This will toughen the seed up before you plant it in the ground.
-This prevents the shock from it coming straight from a warmish room to being planted in cold soil.
+This prevents shock from coming straight from a warmish shed to being planted in cold soil.

-This shock can set the seed back a few days growing as it adjusts to the soil temperature.
+This shock can set the seed back a week’s growth as it adjusts to the soil temperature.

 Choosing what to sprout your potatoes in